-The Kimberley and Pilbara air charter tour for seniors explores central Australia first on its way to the Bungle bungle range in World heritage listed Purnululu National park in the east Kimberley region of Western Australia.
-The continues throughout its duration continues learning from the Aboriginal communities of Western Australia from the first day to the last day of this air charter tour.
+The Kimberley and Pilbara air charter tour for seniors explores in a fixed wing aircraft central Australia first on its way to the Bungle bungle range in World heritage listed Purnululu National park in the east Kimberley region of Western Australia.
+Our Kimberley air tours continue throughout the duration of of the air safari of learning from the Aboriginal communities of Western Australia from the first day to the last day of this air charter tour .
 The sharing of stories and knowledge of country and the spectacular rock art in the wilderness of the desert region to the Kimberley coastline on the edge of the Mitchell plateau of North Western Australia of the Gwion Gwion or Bradshaw's rock art leaves the senior traveller in awe on this Kimberley tour.

 This escorted small group air charter tour of the Pilbara and Kimberley region is limited to 10 travellers.
-The group spend time after the Bungle Bungle ranges in Kununurra which includes a visit to the Aboriginal communities art centre before flying out to the Mitchell plateau crossing spectacular gorges and seeing at least one majestic waterfall in the Kimberley Wilderness from the air as we travel to Mitchell Plateau landing strip.
-At the Mitchell plateau the group transfers to the Kimberley coastline and the Indian ocean for two nights exploring and learning about the history of the Aboriginal people in this part of Western Australia before this section of the Kimberley tour takes us to Derby and a day in tropical Broome.
+The group spend time after the Bungle Bungle ranges crossing the Ord River, the Argyle diamond mine, now closed and the magnificent Lake Argyle on their trip to Kununurra.
+The overnight stay in Kununurra includes a visit to the Aboriginal communities art centre before starting the next section of this spectacular air safari.
+Flying out over Wyndham and the Gulf to see the iconic destinations associated with the Mitchell plateau, crossing spectacular gorges and seeing at least one majestic waterfall such as King George falls or the iconic Mitchell falls in the Kimberley Wilderness from the air as we travel to Mitchell Plateau landing strip.
+At the Mitchell plateau the group transfers by private helicopter to the Kimberley coastline, a place where explorers have foundered and been rescued and the Indian ocean for two nights exploring and learning about the history of the Aboriginal people in this part of Western Australia before this section of our Kimberley air tours program takes us to Derby and a day in tropical Broome.

 After Derby the flight takes over the pristine beaches on the Pilbara tour section of this small group tour.
 As we follow the coast there maybe opportunity to spot a whale shark, manta ray or wild dolphins or other marine life as we follow the west coast.
 Close to the export port of Port Headland the flight path heads south east towards the rugged Pilbara landscape with its breathtaking gorges that define the Pilbara region.
 Your flight path may take you the town of Marble bar.
 Marble bar is considered to be the hottest town in the East Pilbara region, if not Australia.

 This small group tour spends two nights immersed in the rugged Pilbara Landscape in the Karijini National park with an organised guided tour.
 The local Aboriginal people are our guides for our private Karijini tour to learn and understand country including the breathtaking gorges that are often a very deep gorge cut into the Pilbara landscape that define the Pilbara region.
-From here this section of the Pilbara tour ends and we depart the west coast, flying to Alice Springs via Newman, the worlds largest open pit gold mine and then onto Melbourne where the tour finishes.
+From here this section of the Pilbara tour ends and we head to Wiluna in the Gibson desert, via Newman, the worlds largest open pit gold mine.
+Wiluna in the Gibson desert is the resting place for the last nomads.
+A love story of two people who followed their hearts than Kinship, leaving for the desert.
+Dr William Peasley, who wrote a book about the couple and two others headed out to find this ageing couple after their family had left to go into civilisation.
+Their story is unique.
+From Wiluna, we fly to Alice Springs and then onto Melbourne where this private air tour finishes.